-Describe and assess proposed measures to manage any leachate or seepage from RSFs, either during operations or following decommissioning of the mine and its rehabilitation.
-Describe monitoring programs that will assess the effectiveness of management strategies for protecting water quality during the construction, operation and decommissioning of the project.
+Describe and assess proposed measures to manage any leachate or seepage from tailings storages, either during operations or following decommissioning of the mine and its rehabilitation.
+Describe monitoring programs that should assess the effectiveness of management strategies for protecting water quality during the construction, operation and decommissioning of the project.